Hours: Mon-Fri 8AM to 5PM MT

 When thinking about child safety, don’t forget how much kids love to put everything in their mouths.
 Children can choke on anything that can fit through a toilet paper tube!
 This includes bottle caps, older kids’ toys (like Legos), erasers, pen caps, and a million other items you have in your home.

 Host Parents work with their Au Pairs to determine daily tasks.
-Child safety is one of the most important things to address with your Au Pair right from the start.
+Child safety is one of the most important things to address with your Au Pair immediately.

 Even with daily checks of each room for child safety at home, more dangers exist.
-Adults caring for kids need to pay very close attention.
+Adults caring for kids need to remain vigilant and continuously apply household safety tips to reduce risks.

-Host Families usually care most about child safety.
-Parents and Au Pairs need to keep child safety at the forefront every day.
+Host Families usually care most about child safety, and parents and Au Pairs must keep this at the forefront of their minds daily.

 Host Parents can help ensure child safety by completing the Host Family Success Workbook.
 Several sections address safety in the home and in general.
-Daily or weekly communication and meetings should include child safety.
+Child safety should also be addressed in daily or weekly communication and meetings.